Vincent Thomas Bridge: Television

 The newly completed bridge, with safety netting still attached to the deck trusswork, is featured prominently in a warehouse fire scene in the CBS legal drama, Perry Mason, Season 7, Episode 22, "The Case of the Arrogant Arsonist", first aired on March 5, 1964.

 The bridge's toll plaza is featured in a 1960s episode of the original series of Mission: Impossible where Mr. Phelps, played by Peter Graves, receives his instructions.

 In the second-season episode of NBC's The Rockford Files, entitled "Gearjammers, Part 2", private investigator Jim Rockford, played by James Garner, drives over the bridge in his father's silver GMC Sierra Classic pickup, while being tailed by two thugs working for a big-rig hijacker.

 The bridge was also featured extensively in season 1/episode 7 of NBC's crime series, CHiPs, airing November 3, 1977, titled, "Taking Its Toll."
 The old tollbooths were the center of the action, where bandits mugged drivers to steal contents from their cars.

 The 1978 episode of NBC's Columbo entitled "The Conspirators" had a scene where Peter Falk's title character Lt.
 Columbo tries unsuccessfully to speed across the bridge in his 1959 Peugeot convertible.

 In August 2012, for the season three premiere of the History Channel's show Top Gear, the bridge was used as a finishing line for a closed course race.
 The race was between professional driver Tanner Foust, who drove a 2009 Chevrolet Corvette Z06 police car, and professional stunt driver Ernie Vigil, who drove a Triumph 1050 Speed Triple motorcycle.

 Video music

 It was also the scene of the video "I Think I'm in Love with You" by Jessica Simpson.

 Video games

 The bridge was featured in the 2004 video game Grand Theft Auto: San Andreas as the Ocean Docks Bridge, and in the 2013 video game Grand Theft Auto V, where it is referred to as the Miriam Turner Overpass.
-The bridge is also featured in Need for Speed: Most Wanted as "Heflin Drive", in The Crew and The Crew, and in Need for Speed as the South Port Bridge.
+The bridge is also featured in Need for Speed: Most Wanted as "Heflin Drive", in The Crew, and in Need for Speed as the South Port Bridge.